-To estimate the global average bias, we simulate global fluxes and heating rates in 2010 based on the CCCM merged satellite product.
+based on the CCCM merged satellite product.
 The previous study by Costa and Shine (2006) assumed a constant cloud physical thickness as a function of the cloud top height.
 Since the CCCM product contains cloud top and base heights from CALIPSO and CloudSat observations (Kato et al., 2014), the cloud thickness is adjusted based on the satellite observations.
 Because ice clouds are most abundant over the ITCZ, significant overestimation of TOA upward flux (~12 W/m2) can occur by neglecting scattering, especially in the Pacific warm pool.
 However, surface downward flux biases are largest mainly in midlatitude, polar, and mountain areas, with regional peak underestimation by neglecting scattering about 3.6 W/m2 in Tibetan Plateau, Antarctic, and Greenland areas.

 In the temporal domain, the locations of extreme zonally averaged biases vary with the ITCZ over 12 months.
-The peak value shifts from the Southern to the Northern Hemisphere from January to June and then shifts back to Southern Hemisphere from July to December.
-As a global average, when neglecting LW scattering in clouds, OLR is overestimated by 2.6 W/m2, and downward flux at the surface is underestimated by 1.2 W/m2.
-Therefore, when we include the scattering effect of clouds in simulations based on the atmosphere and cloud conditions in a specific moment of a satellite observation, 1.4 W/m2 is retained in the atmosphere.
-The TOA upward and surface downward flux biases are about 10% and 5%, respectively, of the global LW cloud radiative effect, which are approximately 27.2 W/m2 at the TOA and 25.6 W/m2 at the surface (Henderson et al., 2013).
-Although compared to global annual averaged OLR about 233.8 W/m2 (Henderson et al., 2013), the flux bias of 2.6 W/m2 at the TOA is not large, the regional biases are more significant, up to 9-12 W/m2 at the TOA over the ITCZ, or about 5% of global averaged OLR at most.

-By neglecting scattering, annual tropopause heating rate biases are about 0.018 K/d, which is -3% of the annually averaged heating rate at that level, and annual heating rate biases at the surface are approximately -0.028 K/d or 2.3% of the surface annual mean heating rate.
-After comparing with flux and heating rate simulations, we find that the influence of doubling CO_2 (Clough & lacono, 1995) and LW scattering are similar.
-Consequently, scattering in the LW spectrum is important and has to be considered in model
+The peak value shifts from the southern to the northern hemisphere from January to June and then shifts back to southern hemisphere from July to December.
+As a global average, when neglecting LW scattering in clouds, OLR is overestimated by 2.6 W/m, and downward flux at the surface is underestimated by 1.2 W/m.
+Therefore, when we include the scattering effect of clouds in simulations based on the atmosphere and cloud conditions in a specific moment of a satellite observation, 1.4 W/m is retained in the atmosphere.
+The TOA upward and surface downward flux biases are about 10% and 5%, respectively, of the global LW cloud radiative effect, which are approximately 27.2 W/m at the TOA and 25.6 W/m at the surface (Henderson et al., 2013).
+Although compared to global annual averaged OLR about 233.8 W/m (Henderson et al., 2013), the flux bias of 2.6 W/m at the TOA is not large, the regional biases are more significant, up to 9 to 12 W/m at the TOA over the ITCZ, or about 5% of global averaged OLR at most.
+By neglecting scattering, annual tropopause heating rate biases are about 0.018 K/day, which is -3% of the annually averaged heating rate at that level, and annual heating rate biases at the surface are approximately -0.028 K/day or 2.3% of the surface annual mean heating rate.
+After comparing with flux and heating rate simulations, we find that the influence of doubling CO2 (Clough & Iacono, 1995) and LW scattering are similar.
+Consequently, scattering in the LW spectrum is important and has to be considered in model simulations.

-Due to distinct optical properties of clouds in the RRTMG_LW 16 spectral bands, ice clouds have larger flux biases than water clouds in 10-820 cm-1.
-The biases of TOA upward flux and surface downward flux are similar in 700-1,390 cm-1, because they are in the atmospheric window region.
-Overall, nearly all of the flux biases are in far-infrared and the atmospheric window regions (10-1,390 cm-1).
-Among them, the upward flux bias at the TOA for ice clouds in band 2 ($350-500 \text{ cm}^{-1}$) is largest, contributing over 40% of the total ice cloud bias, because there is a local minimum near 430 cm-1 in the imaginary part of the ice
+Due to distinct optical properties of clouds in the RRTMG\LW 16 spectral bands, ice clouds have larger flux biases than water clouds in 10-820 cm-1.
+The biases of TOA upward flux and surface downward flux are similar in 700-1390 cm-1, because they are in the atmospheric window region.
+Overall, nearly all of the flux biases are in far-infrared and the atmospheric window regions (10-1390 cm-1).
+Among them, the upward flux bias at the TOA for ice clouds in band 2 (350-500 cm-1) is largest, contributing over 40% of the total ice cloud bias, because there is a local minimum near 430 cm-1 in the imaginary part of the ice refractive index.